Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 3 Methods

 2. \textit{Permutation Matching}: We find the optimal permutation matrix $P_i^{(l)}$ that aligns the neurons of $M_i$ to $M_1$ by solving the linear assignment problem:

 where $\mathcal{P}$ is the set of permutation matrices and $||\cdot||_F$ is the Frobenius norm.
 This problem can be solved efficiently with the Hungarian algorithm~\citep{mills2007dynamic}.

 3. \textit{Weight Remapping}: We apply the computed permutation $P_i^{(l)}$ to the FFN weights~\citep{nasery2025pleas}.
-This involves permuting the output dimension of the first linear layer's weights $W_{up}$ and the input dimension of the second's $W_{down}$ to maintain functional equivalence:
+This involves permuting the output dimension of the first linear layer's weights $W_{up}$, $W_{gate}$, and the input dimension of the second linear layer's $W_{down}$ to maintain harmonization:

 This procedure results in $N$ functionally aligned experts for each layer, all operating in a consistent parameter space.